naver/ngrinder/README.md

 Download
 --------

-You can download the lastest nGrinder in the following link.
+You can download the latest nGrinder in the following link.
 * http://sourceforge.net/projects/ngrinder/files/

 Documentation